Helpful Gardening Tips

 Red-Osier Dogwood puts on a beautiful display of small white to light-blue berries against a backdrop of white flowers and bright green foliage from mid-summer to early fall (July to September).

 Fall foliage is an attractive bright red to purple at peak season.

 Over winter, stems from young shoots turn the characteristic bright red stems that make this a prized plant for winter gardens.

 Red-Osier Dogwood grows 3-9 feet high and 9-15 feet wide depending on location and pruning techniques.

 This hardy shrub prefers moist, well-drained soil but is tolerant of alkaline clay soils as well as the occasional drought or flood.

 Preferred Lighting Conditions

-To Enjoy the most robust blooms, Red-Osier should be allowed full sun, but this shrub will still thrive in partial shade.
+Red-Osier should be allowed the full sun to enjoy the most robust blooms, but this shrub will still thrive in partial shade.

-Red-Osier is a large pollinator and wildlife-friendly shrub that is perfect for freshwater shorelines, as a decorative “fence” with a backdrop of evergreens, or as a border of natural and manicured gardens alike!
+Red-Osier is a significant pollinator and wildlife-friendly shrub perfect for freshwater shorelines, a decorative “fence” with a backdrop of evergreens, or as a border of natural and manicured gardens alike!

-During the late-spring through late-summer, the Red-Osier produces small clusters of umbrella-like, delicate, white flowers with 4-5 petals.
+The Red-Osier produces small clusters of umbrella-like, delicate, white flowers with 4-5 petals during the late spring through late summer.